Perfect Day Trip to Nara

 Late Morning: Todai-ji Temple (11:00 AM - 12:30 PM)

-Don't miss the pillar with a hole the same size as the Buddha's nostril.
+Look for the pillar with a hole the same size as the Buddha's nostril.
 Squeezing through is said to grant enlightenment.

 Lunch: Naramachi (12:30 PM - 1:30 PM)

-The old merchant district of Naramachi features narrow lanes, traditional machiya townhouses, and excellent restaurants.
+The old merchant district of Naramachi features narrow lanes, machiya townhouses, and excellent restaurants.
 Try kakinoha-zushi (sushi wrapped in persimmon leaves), a Nara specialty.

 Afternoon: More Temples & Shrines (2:00 PM - 5:00 PM)